la toyah gill interviewla toyah gill interview 3

 ACROSS THE VISIBLE AND THE AUDIBLE, STILL AND DYNAMIC.
 INNER AND OUTER BODY.

 The human figure and the exposure of its more visceral interior aspects are the inevitable output and core of my interest.
 My work consists in a blend of practices rooted in movement and vocalisation, as well as drawing and printmaking.
-The diversity of medium (from dance to sound and visual art) influence on one another and impact the appearance of each work accordingly; from the more gestural and immediate dance and improvisations or free-hand drawings, to less direct modes such as photography, video and printmaking.
+The diversity of medium (from dance to sound and visual art) influence on one another and impact the appearance of each work accordingly; from the more gestural and immediate dance and improvisations or free-hand drawings, to step-by-step modes such as photography, video and printmaking.

 The essence of my work emerges from doing: I practice, try-out, insist on what does not seem to work.